cjrace/gss-chart-colours/task_and_finish_proposal.md

     - Works for the three main types of colour blindness (Deuteranopia, Protanopia and Tritanopia)
     - Works in greyscale/black and white

-### Tools to test colour ratios
+## Tools to test colour ratios

-From my research the best way to test colour ratios is the [WebAim contrast checker website](https://webaim.org/resources/contrastchecker/).
+We think the best way to test colour ratios is the [WebAim contrast checker website](https://webaim.org/resources/contrastchecker/).

 For colour blindness, there is an [Adobe tool](https://color.adobe.com/create/color-accessibility) that lets you check up to five colours at a time.
 This can be temperamental but it is the only tool that gives a clear pass or fail with regards to the accessibility regulations after converting colours to their colour blind equivalents.